Ceramic Braces: Pros, Cons & Cost

 The Benefits of Ceramic Braces

-Ceramic brackets were introduced in the 1980s as a more subtle method of straightening teeth compared to traditional metal braces.
+Ceramic brackets were introduced in the 1980s as an alternative to traditional metal braces.

 They are still one of the best options for improving the alignment of your teeth without being very noticeable.
 Although ceramic braces still require metal wires, it is possible to use white plastic coatings on the wires to improve the overall appearance of the braces and make them even less noticeable.